The Finishing Process

 Each step ensures that the compost you receive is safe, clean, and ready to enrich your garden.

-Why We Heat-Treat Our Finished Compost
+Why We Solarize Our Finished Compost

-What Is Heat-Treating?
+What Is Solarization?

 Why Do We Do It?